Tseng Yu-ho

-Tseng Yu-ho (曾佑和; 1924-2017), who is also known as Betty Ecke, was an artist, art historian and educator.

-Biography
+Tseng Yu-ho (曾佑和; 1924/1925–2017) was a Chinese-born American art historian, visual artist, curator, and educator.
+She taught at University of Hawaiʻi at Mānoa, and was a curator at the Honolulu Academy of Arts (now Honolulu Museum of Art).
+She is also known as Betty Ecke, Tseng Yuho, and Betty Tseng Yu-Ho Ecke.

+Early life and family

-She was born in Peking, China.
+Tseng Yu-ho was born either in 1924 or 1925 in Peking, China.
 As the daughter of an admiral, she had a privileged upbringing.
 Tseng started painting when she was 11, when she was bedridden for 3 months with pleurisy.
-When she recovered, she began studying paintingwith the chief Manchu House representative Prince Pu Jin.
-She graduated from Fu-jen University in 1942, and then pursued graduate studies in Chinese art history and Chinese literature at Fu-jen University and Peking University.
-She married art historian Gustav Ecke in 1945.
-Tseng started receiving international recognition in 1946, when Michael Sullivan began praising and writing about her work.
+When she recovered, she began studying painting with the chief Manchu House representative prince Pu Jin.

+She graduated from Fu-jen University (now Fu Jen Catholic University) in 1942, and then pursued graduate studies in Chinese art history and Chinese literature at Fu-jen University and Peking University.

+Yu-ho married German-born art historian Gustav Ecke in 1945.
+She had been one of his students at Peking University.

+Career

-The Eckes moved to Honolulu in 1949, where Tseng earned a master's degree from the University of Hawaii at Manoa and was the curator of Asian Art at the Honolulu Academy of Arts from 1950 to 1963.
+Yu-ho started receiving international recognition in 1946, when Michael Sullivan began praising and writing about her work.
+The Eckes moved to Honolulu in 1949, where Yu-ho earned a master's degree from the University of Hawaiʻi at Mānoa, and was the curator of Asian Art at the Honolulu Academy of Arts from 1950 to 1963.

 In 1953, she received a Rockefeller Foundation scholarship to study art collections in the United States.
 In 1954 the Smithsonian Institution toured her solo exhibition to ten museums.
-Tseng had a solo exhibition at the Walker Art Center in 1959.
+Yu-ho had a solo exhibition at the Walker Art Center in 1959.
 In 1972, she received a PhD in Asian art history from New York University Institute of Fine Arts.

-She taught Chinese Art History at the University of Hawaii at Manoa from the 1970s to 1986.
+She taught Chinese Art History at the University of Hawaiʻi at Mānoa from the 1970s to 1986.

 Yu-ho was one of the founding members of the Society of Asian Art of Hawaii.

-She died in China on Sept.
-16, 2017.
+She was named as one of the Living Treasures of Hawaii in 1989, by the Honpa Hongwanji Mission of Hawaii.